pnovo/pNovoM/README.md

 A simple example is provided.
 You can follow the instruction below to test the example.

-1. Set the resourcec mgf path in param_MergeMirror.txt, input command to find mirror spectrum pairs.
+1. Set the resource mgf path in param_MergeMirror.txt, run pMerge to find mirror spectrum pairs.
 When finish processing, two mfg files named "output_trypsin.mgf" and "output_LysargiNase.mgf" will be generated.
 The sepctra in these mgf files are mirror pairs.

 > pMerge.exe param_MergeMirror.txt